 Red, ripe homegrown tomatoes are the crown jewel in many a vegetable garden.
 Let this be the year that you can say the same, with luscious fruit grown in your backyard garden, patio or balcony.
 Follow these tips for the best tomatoes ever.

 1. More sun equals more fruit.
 Choose your sunniest garden spot, because tomatoes soak up sunshine just like water.
 Aim for seven hours of sunshine a day.
 Give them room to grow, too, planting seedlings 30 to 48 inches apart, with rows set 48 inches apart.
 This will let light into the lower portions of the mature plants and improve air flow.

 2. Beef up the soil.
 Tomatoes thrive in rich, well-draining, slightly acidic soil with a pH of 6.5 to 6.8.
 To determine pH, pick up a soil tester from the Garden Center or your local Cooperative Extension Service.
-If soil is too acidic, add dolomite lime.
+If the soil is too acidic, add dolomite lime.
 If it’s too alkaline, add sulfur or composted organic matter.

 4. Plant deeply.
 Here’s a neat trick: Tomatoes will root along their stems.
 With leggy transplants, dig a trench and lay the stem sideways, bending gently upward.
 Snip or pinch off the lower branches and cover with soil up to the first set of leaves.
 This extra root growth will produce a stronger, more robust plant.

 5. Invite friends to the party.
 Basil, garlic and onions are a tomato’s best friends in the kitchen, and in the garden, too.
 Grown together, they’re said to repel pests such as nematodes.